Fair Document Valuation in LLM Summaries via Shapley Values: Conclusion

 \section{Conclusion}

-The rapid integration of LLM-based summarization and search technologies into digital platforms has reshaped how information is consumed, shared, and monetized.
-While these advances improve user experience and platform engagement, they also raise serious concerns around attribution, compensation, and sustainability for content creators.
-This paper addresses a critical and timely challenge in this evolving ecosystem: how to fairly and efficiently value the contribution of individual documents to LLM-generated summaries.
+The rapid integration of LLM-based summarization into digital platforms has reshaped how information is consumed and monetized, raising pressing concerns around attribution, compensation, and sustainability for content creators.
+This paper addresses a critical and timely challenge in this ecosystem: how to fairly and efficiently value the contribution of individual documents to LLM-generated summaries.

-Our work makes three core contributions.
-First, we propose a principled framework for fair document valuation based on Shapley values, offering a theoretically grounded approach that satisfies key desiderata such as fairness, generality, and scalability.
-This framework can operate across different summarization methods and evaluation mechanisms, making it broadly applicable across search, review, and Q\&A platforms.
-Second, we introduce Cluster Shapley, a novel approximation algorithm that leverages semantic similarity between documents to reduce the computational burden of traditional Shapley value computation.
-This method enables a flexible trade-off between efficiency and accuracy via a tunable clustering parameter and is supported by theoretical guarantees.
-Third, using a real-world case study based on Amazon product reviews, we demonstrate the practical effectiveness of our algorithm: it achieves up to a 40\% reduction in computation while keeping the MAPE below 20\%, and consistently outperforms existing benchmark methods.

-While our proposed framework represents a significant step forward and provides a proof-of-concept pipeline using a standard RAG system, several important directions remain open for future research.
-A key avenue is to adapt the framework to real-world LLM summarization systems, which often feature richer retrieval stacks, reranking modules, tool use, and reasoning capabilities.
-It would also be interesting to explore more dynamic and fine-grained valuation approaches that account not only for document content but also for metadata such as authorship, credibility, and temporal relevance.
-Moreover, extending the framework to multi-turn interactions and conversational query contexts, where user queries evolve over time, could also be interesting.

-Another promising direction is to consider how document value attribution systems can be combined with reputation mechanisms.
-While a large stream of theoretical and empirical research has established the importance of reputation mechanisms in sustaining two-sided platforms \citep{resnick_etal_2000, cripps_etal_2004, yoganarasimhan_2013}, it is unclear how these systems can survive without direct feedback on contributor's performance.
-Thus, extending the document valuation framework to augment/replace existing reputation systems can be an important next step.

-In summary, our work provides a robust foundation for fair content attribution in the generative AI ecosystem and opens up new possibilities for designing sustainable ecosystems that balance platform goals with content creator incentives.